If you want fresh filter coffee, you need the Breville Grind Control Coffee Maker

 You can trust Homes & Gardens.
 Our expert reviewers spend hours testing and comparing the latest products, helping you choose the best for you.
 Find out more about how we test.

-Most coffee enthusiasts will tell you that the best brews come from freshly ground coffee beans, so I was fascinated to test the Breville Grind Control, which has a built-in burr grinder on top, so that you can automatically grind fresh beans for every pot of coffee that you make.
+Most coffee enthusiasts will tell you that the best brews come from freshly ground coffee beans, so I was fascinated to test the Breville Grind Control, which has a built-in burr grinder on top so that you can automatically grind fresh beans for every pot of coffee that you make.

-The Breville Grind Control Coffee Maker has several other features that help it to stand out among the best coffee makers I have tested.
+The Breville Grind Control Coffee Maker has several other features that help it stand out among the best drip coffee makers I have tested.
 It can brew up to 12 cups of coffee at a time, but it can also make single servings and dispense them right into your mug.
 It offers integral control over your brew with eight-strength settings and custom grind size.

 While its specs are certainly impressive, I wanted to see if the Grind Control Coffee Maker delivers on its promise of a great cup of coffee, so I tested it over the course of two weeks.
 I used the coffee pot daily, experimenting with its different settings to get a sense of the machine’s strengths and shortcomings, and at the end of testing, I was impressed with the coffee maker’s versatility, as well as the delicious drinks it made.